“Geography is a subject which holds the key to our future.” – Michael Palin

 The course content is framed by enquiry questions that encourage an investigative and evaluative approach to learning.
 The 8 units that are studied range from ‘Tectonic Processes and Hazards’, ‘Globalisation’, ‘Landscape Systems & Changes’ to ‘Energy’, ‘the Insecurity of Water’ and ‘Global Development’.

 The study of Geography is a distinct help in many careers.
 Geographers develop a wide range of transferable skills, enabling students to ask geographical questions, analyse patterns and processes, and use and interpret geographical data.

 A level Geography is essential for Higher Education courses in Geography and useful for courses in Environmental Science, Economics, Sociology, Geology and many other subjects.

-Students will complete a minimum of four days of field work which will form the basis of their coursework element, and support their understanding in both AS examinations.
+Students will complete a minimum of four days of field work which will form the basis of their coursework element, and support their understanding in A2 examinations.

 A range of textbooks and online resources will be available to support students’ learning.

 The A2 qualification is three examinations covering all 8 units and the fieldwork element.

 Students will also complete a ‘Non Examined Assessment’ (NEA) for 20% of their A level, which will be based on geographical content of their choice.

 Geography will be of interest to students from both the Arts and Science disciplines.
 Although students usually hold at least a good grade at GCSE Geography, other applicants may be considered.